-Think about what happens a customer has an amazing experience with your business.
+Think about what happens when a customer has an amazing experience with your business.
 They are happier, more satisfied and more engaged.
 Which typically means they will buy again from you.
 So they stick around longer and are worth more to you as a customer.
 When they are happy, they’re more prone to tell positive stories about your business.
 Those stories help to craft the brand.
 Similarly, people talking good things about your business in an authentic way drives word of mouth.
 Which is the cheapest form of customer acquisition, not to mention helping your paid media efforts to be more effective.
 And since referred customers have been shown to be some of the highest value, these are particularly profitable customers.

 That’s a lot of goodness…